jericholab/rdl/Design Overview/Design Overview - Thermal Camera.md

 ## USB-OVER-CAT ADAPTER

 - USB cables are limited in the maximum length they can achieve without an active signal booster.
 This is due to the higher EM noise sensitivity, higher latency and higher power loss than CAT cables.
 Conversion from USB to CAT cable is one method to increase cable length.
-It retains the USB protocol but it removes the problems caused by the USB cable, while also actively maintaining voltage levels. (********* Is this true?
-I thought the USB-over-CAT adapter was converting to serial signal?)
+It retains the USB protocol but it actively maintains the voltage required for USB-protocol and transfers the signal to a CAT cable which is better suited for long distances due to shielding and twisted pairs of wires.
 - This strategy requires two low-cost USB-over-CAT adapters - a transmitter and a receiver - with a CAT cable in between.
 A conversion is made at each end of the cable, providin seamless integration to the system.
 - The adapter is designed for indoor use (not weatherproof) and must be installed in the enclosure(s).
 - The official rating operating temperature is 0C to 80°C. Jericho successfully tested the adapter at -10°C. Despite the low risk of issues, Jericho will test the converter performance at -40°C in the near future.